How to Get Cast on ‘Severance’

 Apple TV+’s original series “Severance” is an absolute must-watch—especially if you have a love-hate relationship with your job.
 The workplace thriller, directed by Ben Stiller and Aoife McArdle, comes from the mind of Dan Erickson; Stiller and Erickson also serve as executive producers on the project.
-With a 97% rating on Rotten Tomatoes and plenty of positive reviews from critics, it’s not all that surprising that the streamer has already renewed the dystopian drama for a second season.
+With a 97% rating on Rotten Tomatoes and plenty of positive reviews from critics, it’s not surprising that the dystopian psychological drama is getting another season.
+Season 2 of the hit series returns on Jan.
+17 and promises more work-life drama and scares.

 If you’re hoping to get “innie” with the “outies,” then you’ve come to the right place.
 Our guide offers everything you need to know about the upcoming season, including insight into the casting process and audition advice from the show’s top talent.